-- 1. Car parking standards for residential development (as set out in Appendix B of the Local Plan) will: - i.
-Take into account the type, size and mix of dwellings and the need for visitor parking; and - ii.
-Secure an efficient and attractive layout of development whilst ensuring that appropriate provision for vehicle parking is integrated within it. - 10.18 Any requirements for fully wheelchair accessible housing will be considered on a site by site basis, dependant on need and suitability of the site and proposed affordable housing mix at the time.

-- 10.19There is an expectation that all affordable units will be built in accordance with Part M4(2). - 10.20 Appropriate provision should be made for car parking for the affordable housing units, in line with that for open market housing - 10.21 The Council will encourage the provision of lifts in blocks of flats to ensure homes are accessible to everyone.
-Lift provision is particularly encouraged on sites where housing suitable for older people and specialist housing, is proposed. - 10.22The Council would expect to see lifts to be provided in all blocks of 4 or more storeys where affordable housing is being provided on-site.
-The Council would expect this to be part of the pre application discussions. - 10.23As part of the government's housing and construction 'Red Tape Challenge', there has been a move to consolidated standards into a national framework centred on the Building Regulations.
+- 10.13In such cases a wheelchair user dwelling means a dwelling which meets the requirements contained in Part M4(3)(1)(a) and (b) and Part M4(3)(2)(b) for wheelchair accessible dwellings as contained in Category 3 wheelchair user dwellings of Schedule 1 of the Building Regulations 2010. - 10.14 In order to properly accommodate these requirements developers will need to allow additional space when designing wheelchair user dwellings, over and above that which is required by Nationally Described Space Standards.
+This should be approximately 20% of the Gross Internal Area in the case of flats and 30% of the Gross Internal Area in the case of houses. - 10.15The requirement for wheelchair provision will be secured through the relevant s106 agreement and in order to demonstrate compliance with the furniture schedule contained in M4(3) manoeuvring zones and furniture of the correct sizes will need to be clearly indicated on the submitted unit layouts. - 10.16Any requirements for fully wheelchair accessible housing will be considered on a site by site basis, dependant on need and suitability of the site and proposed affordable housing mix at the time. - 10.17 There is an expectation that all affordable units mainly those for rent will be built in accordance with Part M4(2). - 10.18Appropriate provision should be made for car parking for the affordable housing units, in line with that for open market housing - 10.19The Council will encourage the provision of lifts in blocks of flats to ensure homes are accessible to everyone.
+Lift provision is particularly encouraged on sites where housing suitable for older people and specialist housing, is proposed. - 10.20 The Council would expect to see lifts to be provided in all blocks of 4 or more storeys where affordable housing is being provided on-site.
+The Council would expect this to be part of the pre application discussions. - 10.21 As part of the government's housing and construction 'Red Tape Challenge', there has been a move to consolidated standards into a national framework centred on the Building Regulations.
 The government suggests that the large number of competing standards can be confusing, and that "standards are all drawn from documents produced by non-Governmental groups who perceive that current national guidance, policy or regulation is deficient in some respect, and needs to be supplemented.
-They are rarely subject to cost benefit analysis when they are developed, unlike government guidance or regulation. - 10.24As a consequence, the Code for Sustainable homes can no longer be a requirement of planning conditions, and where a local planning authority adopts a policy to provide enhanced accessibility or adaptability, they should do so only by reference to Requirement M4(2) and / or M4(3) of the optional requirements in the Building Regulations.
+They are rarely subject to cost benefit analysis when they are developed, unlike government guidance or regulation. - 10.22As a consequence, the Code for Sustainable homes can no longer be a requirement of planning conditions, and where a local planning authority adopts a policy to provide enhanced accessibility or adaptability, they should do so only by reference to Requirement M4(2) and / or M4(3) of the optional requirements in the Building Regulations.